init-byte/tak-server/4-certificate-gen.md

 >🛈 Example:
 ><br>./make RootCa.sh –-ca-name TAK-ROOT-CA-01

-Run the certificate script to generate a subordinate, intermediate Certificate Authority and link it to your newly created root authority:
+Run the certificate script to generate a subordinate, intermediate CA and link it to your newly created root authority:
 ```
 ./makeCert.sh ca <CAcommonName>
 ```